OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:14

-Ahinadab the son of Iddo, in Mahanaim;
+Ahinadab, son of Iddo, in Mahanaim;

 ## 1 Kings 4:15